pustotnik/zenmake/docs/dependencies.rst

 the ``matrix`` which are not from the current buildconf are ignored excepting explicit specified ones.

-Some examples can be found in the directory 'projects-tree' in the repository `here <repo_demo_projects_>`_.
+Some examples can be found in the directory 'subdirs' in the repository `here <repo_demo_projects_>`_.